GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 ### **6. Future Work and Applications**

-Several directions for future work and further applications are natural extensions of the Schiavinato Cipher and its reference implementation:
+Several directions for future work and further applications are natural extensions of Schiavinato Sharing and its reference implementation:

 - **Integration with existing wallets**:
-  Tools and plug-ins that integrate the Schiavinato Cipher with popular wallets could streamline recovery workflows while keeping core signing and derivation logic unchanged.
+  Tools and plug-ins that integrate Schiavinato Sharing with popular wallets could streamline recovery workflows while keeping core signing and derivation logic unchanged.
 For example, an offline device could recover a mnemonic from shares and then hand it directly to a wallet application without exposing it to networked systems.

 - **Standardized share encoding formats**:
   A formal, implementation-independent specification for encoding `MnemonicShare` objects (e.g., in JSON or CBOR) would facilitate interoperability.
 This encoding could be mapped to visual formats such as QR codes or UR-style strings, enabling hybrid workflows where shares are both printable and scannable, while preserving the option of purely paper-based operation.